How to Use a Mood Journal to Manage Your Emotions

 It might be counterintuitive, but research tells us that writing about your negative emotions and experiences can actually have a positive impact on your well-being.

 Expressive Writing has also been shown to reduce harmful symptoms of certain mental health issues.
-For example, people diagnosed with depression experienced a decrease in many of their symptoms in as quickly as five days after starting to write.
-Though it’s important to also note that Expressive Writing can cause an increase in anxiety and distress immediately after journaling even if it improves your health over the long run.
+For example, one small study found that people diagnosed with depression experienced a decrease in many of their symptoms in as quickly as five days after starting to journal.
+It’s also important to note that Expressive Writing has the potential to cause an increase in anxiety and distress immediately after journaling, even if it improves your mental health over the long run.

-The key is to free flow about any emotional struggle(s) you’re experiencing.
-If possible, don’t lift your pen and don’t think too hard.
+The key to Expressive Writing is to free flow about any emotional struggle(s) you’re experiencing.
+Leave a few minutes at the end to brainstorm ways to cope.
+If possible, don’t lift your pen from the paper, and don’t think too hard.
 Just write and let what comes, come.
 Remember, you don’t have to show this to anybody else or even re-read it yourself.

 If you get writer’s block, think of yourself as an explorer.
 Go down any avenue or alleyway in your mind and see what’s there.
 Explore potential connections between your childhood experiences, parents, family, relationships, and current emotional challenges.
 Or if something’s been bothering you this week, write about that.